metin/ProAngularJS-Repo/README.md

 ### Transclusion
 The term transclusion means to insert one part of a document into another by reference.
 This is useful when you are creating a directive that is a wrapper around arbitrary content.

+### Compile Function
+The directive definition object provides a compile property where you can implement any kind of DOM manipulation you require, so that the link function can focus on data related issues.

 # Examples